 Retailers began focusing on broader food options and even gadgets to meet changing consumer needs.
 Modern vending machines now offer various goods from vegan and gluten-free snacks to umbrellas and headphones, or similar gadgets.
 Many retailers still avoid putting more expensive products in vending machines, but with increased safety and lower vandalism rates, these trends are changing, too.

-5. Environmental-friendly solutions
+5. Eco-friendly solutions

 We, as humans, aren’t the best thing that happened to Mother Earth… In 2016, 5 tonnes of waste had been produced per European inhabitant, and only 37% of that was recycled.
 It adds up to millions of tons of waste we generate each year around the world, and as only a small part of it gets recycled, retailers have to take action.
 As a result, vending companies are introducing reverse vending machines to recycle packaging after the product is consumed.